-GeneralA thicknesses of 1/2" - 5/8" (12.7 - 15.9 mm) can be applied on the initial pass.
-3/4" (19 mm) or less can be applied in subsequent passes.
+GeneralThicknesses of 3/4" (19 mm) or less can be applied in one pass.
 When additional coats are required to reach specified thickness, apply subsequent coats after prior coat has set.
 If preceding coat has dried, dampen the surface with water prior to application of additional coats.
-Material can be injected with Accelerator A-20 solution to decrease set time and increase yield.
-Refer to the Southwest Type 5GP application procedures for detailed instructions.
+Material can be injected with Accelerator A-20 solution to decrease set time.
 Type DK3 (spatter coat) shall be applied to all cellular floor units and to all roof deck systems where indicated by the UL design.
-For complete application instructions, refer to the Southwest Fireproofing Application Manual.
+For complete application instructions, refer to the Southwest Fireproofing Products Field Application Manual.

-Field TestsTest for thickness and density in accordance with the applicable building code, AWCI Technical Manual 12-A (Standard Practice for the Testing and Inspection of Field Applied Sprayed Fire- Resistive Materials, an Annotated Guide), and ASTM E605 (Standard Test Methods for Thickness and Density of Sprayed Fire-Resistive Materials Applied to Structural Members).
+Field Tests Test for thickness and density in accordance with the applicable building code, AWCI Technical Manual 12-A (Standard Practice for the Testing and Inspection of Field Applied Sprayed Fire-Resistive Materials, an Annotated Guide), and ASTM E605 (Standard Test Methods for Thickness and Density of Sprayed Fire-Resistive Materials Applied to Structural Members).